dlta-reading/dlta-reading.github.io/index.md

 ### Time and Location

+News: today (06/23) meeting is at 4-5 pm at the break room on 5th floor of MSC.

 We will be meeting **Tuesdays** and **Fridays** from **4:30 pm** to **5:30 pm** in **MSC Conference room 4th floor**.